Monday, 22 December 2025

 Here's some cool cool science stuff.
 The dark energy and dark matter stuff is mind blowing.

-By the way, did you know Hashem Al-Ghaili is a Yemeni Yemeni molecular biologist?
+By the way, did you know Hashem Al-Ghaili is a Yemeni molecular biologist?
 His Facebook page is really cool from where most of these come from:

 Stuff from X